-A sunny late afternoon in Stade Louis II must be the opposite pole of the cold, rainy night in Stoke.
-The ideal pastime after a day of strolling along the yachts and Ferrari's in the harbour of Monaco.
+A sunny late afternoon in Stade Louis II must be the complete opposite of a cold, rainy night in Stoke.
+The ideal pastime after a day of strolling along the yachts and Ferraris in the harbour of Monaco.
 And there are always tickets available.

 AS Monaco, top team with a status aparte

 There are few places that appeal more to the imagination than Monaco.
 The Grand Prix, the casino, the harbour; the paradisiacal microstate, between France and the Mediterranean Sea, attracts movie stars, musicians and top athletes from all over the world.
-The street scene full of Ferrari's, luxurious yachts en tower blocks between the rocks make Monaco a unique place.
+The street scene full of Ferraris, luxurious yachts and tower blocks between the rocks makes Monaco a unique place.

-Unique is something you can say about AS Monaco, undeniably a top team - both sportive and financial - through a mix of good policy, a outstanding academy and the attraction on the rich and the famous.
+Unique is something you can say about AS Monaco, undeniably a top team - both in terms of achievements and finances - through a mix of good policy, an outstanding academy and the attraction of the rich and the famous.
 However, it doesn't 'feel' like a top team, because of the relatively small fanbase and the stadium that always seems empty.
 Still, the place where Thierry Henry and Kylian Mbappé made their first steps in professional football has got some sort of charm.

 Stade Louis II

-In tiny Monaco the Stade Louis II, in Fontvieille, the south west corner of the principality, is never far away.
-Back in the days, the stadium was directly to the sea, but because of the limited space in Monaco, they have reclaimed a piece of land.
-Stade Louis II blends in with the surrounding building almost perfectly, because of the similar architecture.
+In tiny Monaco, the Stade Louis II, in Fontvieille, is never far away.
+Back in the day, the stadium was directly next to the sea, but because of the limited space in Monaco, they have reclaimed a piece of land.
+Stade Louis II almost perfectly blends in with the surrounding buildings, because of the similar architecture.
 What you don't see on TV: the pitch is eight meters above sea level and has a big sports complex beneath it.

-Eye-catchers are the nine elegant arches who keep the stadium 'open' at one side, which gives a beautiful view from the inside of the stadium towards the mountains and the sea.
-Biggest downside to Stade Louis II is the running track, as a result of which you're sitting quite distant from the pitch.
+Eye-catchers are the nine elegant arches that keep the stadium 'open' at one side, which gives a beautiful view from the inside of the stadium towards the mountains and the sea.
+The biggest downside to Stade Louis II is the running track, which means you're sitting quite far from the pitch.

 Stade Didier Deschamps

-If you stand behind the stand with the arches and take ten steps out of the stadium, you're suddenly in the French town of Cap d'Ail.
+If you are standing behind the stand with the arches and take ten steps out of the stadium, you're suddenly in the French town of Cap d'Ail.
 Take the stairs up and you'll find another football pitch, with a special name: Stade Didier Deschamps.
-The most successful man of French football - world champions as a player and manager - lives here already since the time he managed AS Monaco, almost twenty years ago.
+The most successful man in French football - a world champion as a player and manager - lives here already since the time he managed AS Monaco, almost twenty years ago.
 After the French world title in 2018, the tiny stadium was named after him.
 Even though it's not really something special and there aren't any big matches either, the 'stadium' does give you the best view of the arches of Louis II.

 The Champions Promenade